Home

 The play script is a mix of modern English with some of the famous lines from the real play mixed in as well.
 I hope you enjoy it – good luck!

-There are 26 speaking roles with parts for the whole class; the language is a mix of Shakespearean and more modern English.
-Ideal for theatre performances or plays, reading activities or guided reading sessions.
+There are 15 speaking roles, and extra characters for up to 25-30 people.
+Ideal for theater performances or plays, reading activities or guided reading sessions.

 Also ideal for older students who need to know the story better without getting wrapped up in the difficult language - Shakespeare is easy to understand if you understand the story!